stuartcrobinson/slupe/use-listener/my-test-commands.md

 === SLUPE RESULTS ===
-x9k ✅ file_replace_text /Users/stuart/repos/slupe/proj/src/index.ts
+x9k ✅ replace_text_in_file /Users/stuart/repos/slupe/proj/src/index.ts
-m7p ✅ file_replace_text /Users/stuart/repos/slupe/proj/src/index.ts
+m7p ✅ replace_text_in_file /Users/stuart/repos/slupe/proj/src/index.ts
 === END ===

 I can see the issue in your `proj/src/index.ts` file.
 You have the `showHelp` function declared twice (lines 8 and 24), which is causing the TypeScript compilation error.